-These are visas for applicants who qualify on the basis of their family relationship to a sponsor in Australia and they are essentially defacto or married couples, fiancés, interdependent partners, aged dependent relatives, orphan relatives, dependent child or children, and parents who meet the “balance of family test.”
-They are exempt from the skills test and English language ability that are normally required from other General and Business Skills migrants.
+These are visas for applicants who qualify on the basis of their family relationship to a sponsor in Australia and they are essentially defacto or married couples, fiancés, interdependent partners, aged dependent relatives, orphaned relatives, dependent child or children, and parents who meet the “balance of family test.”
+They are exempt from the skills test and English language test that are normally required from other General and Business Skills migrants.

 With effect from 17 April 2019 the Australian Government announced the launch of the Temporary Sponsored Parent Subclass 870 visa.
 The applicant for this visa does not have to meet the balance of family test or post any sponsorship bond.
 There are two streams of the visa, namely the three-year validity visa and the five-year validity visa.
 The salient features of this visa are as follows:-

 The downside of this visa is that the applicant will not be allowed to treat this visa as a pathway to permanent residence to Australia.
-Therefore if an applicant, having resided in Australia cumulatively for 10 years, will not be able to apply for the Parent visa, the Aged Parent visa, the Contributory Parent visa, the Contributory Aged Parent visa or the Contributory Parent (Temporary) visa.
+Therefore if an applicant, having resided in Australia cumulatively for 10 years, will not be able to apply for the Parent visa, the Aged Parent visa, the Contributory Parent visa, the Contributory Aged Parent visa, or the Contributory Parent (Temporary) visa.